adammarples/testbed/README.md

 ## Components

 ### data_generator
-Generates synthetic retail data (customers, stores, products, sales) as parquet files.
+Generates synthetic retail data (customers, stores, products, sales) as parquet files in data/generated_data.

-### src_db
+### data/

-DuckLake warehouse storing source data with:
+* lakehost.duckdb: A DuckLake warehouse acting as an entrypoint for the datalake
+* lake.ducklake: The actual data and the catalogue tables.

 - `raw_customers` - customer dimension with SCD2 history
 - `raw_stores` - store dimension with SCD2 history
 - `raw_products` - product catalog